Ziolo1999/Machine-Learning/Final_report.md

 ```

 ```
-## [1] "The best algorithm for our dataset is Random Forest with the predicted Balanced Accuracy equals to 83.04%"
+## [1] "The best algorithm for our dataset is Random Forest with the predicted Balanced Accuracy equals to 83.51%"
 ```

+<font size=4> Even though the highest Balanced Accuracy was performed by Random Forest, ultimately we decided to go with SVM method. </font>